benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

   1) Corrected display of several items in Burmese, including "Load Values", section headers, and page reports.
   2) Added additional instructions for translators to Martus Translation File (.mtf).
   3) Fixed issues with font display on final page of Windows installer for Russian, Arabic, Farsi, and Thai.
-  4) You can now install Martus in any language regardless of what language your Windows OS is set to and it will display correctly.
+  4) You can now install Martus in any supported language regardless of what language your Windows OS is set to and it will display correctly.
   5) Added the Khmer translation of the Windows Installer.
 - Updated to new Martus logo.
 - Several other minor bug fixes, clarifications and clean-ups to the user screens.